 Physical security measures and methods

 There are all kinds of physical security measures, but the main types of physical security fall into four broad categories: Deter, Detect, Delay and Respond.

 As the diagram shows, the different physical security methods work together in stages.
 These levels of physical security begin with Deter at the outermost level, working inwards until finally, if all other levels are breached, a Response is needed.

 Deter – Deterrence physical security measures are focused on keeping intruders out of the secured area.
-Common methods include tall perimeter fences, barbed wire, clear signs stating that the site has active security, video cameras and access controls.
+Common methods include tall perimeter fences, barbed wire, clear signs stating that the site has active security, commercial video cameras and access controls.
 All of these are designed to give a clear message to criminals that trespassing is not only difficult, it is also highly likely that they will be caught.

 Detect – Detection works to catch any intruders if they manage to get past the deterrence measures mentioned above.
-Some criminals might slip in behind an employee—known as tailgating—or they might find a way of scaling barriers.
+Some criminals might slip in behind an employee — known as tailgating — or they might find a way of scaling barriers.
 In these cases, a physical security measure that can detect their presence quickly is crucial.
 These include many types of physical security system that you are probably familiar with.
 Physical security controls examples include CCTV cameras, motion sensors, intruder alarms and smart alerting technology like AI analytics.
 If an intruder is spotted quickly, it makes it much easier for security staff to delay them getting any further, and to contact law enforcement if needed.

 Delay – You will notice that several physical security systems have multiple roles: they can deter as well as detect.
 Many of the physical security measures above also effectively delay intruders.
 Access control systems require credentials to open a locked door, slowing an intruder down and making it easier to apprehend them.